thacherT1D/webdevstuff/JavaScript_Object_Model/Object_Oriented_Programming_in_JavaScript.desc.md

 _Getters and Setters_

-Another common object oriented pattern is getter and setter methods.
+Another common object-oriented pattern is getter and setter methods.
 This isn't as common in javascript.
 Using the dog example:

 ```javascript
 function Dog(name, breed, address, age) {